The Bellingham Public Schools records custodian will manage student records in the following manner:

 A. Maintain only those records authorized by these procedures;

 B. Safeguard student records from unauthorized use and disposition;

 C. Maintain access records;

-D. Honor access requests for parent or adult student;
+D. Honor access requests for parent/guardian or adult student;

 E. Delete or correct records upon approval of the senior custodian or upon order of the superintendent or the board; and

 F. Follow the records review schedule and procedures established by the senior custodian.

 Senior custodians may assume the duties of custodians and will:

 B. Maintain security of student records;

 C. Transfer, destroy and expunge records as permitted;